Shirley Walker.. Counselling, Psychotherapy & Supervision (Registered MBACP)

 I teach a variety of techniques and skills to help people find the best way to move forward for themselves, including better understanding of communication and behaviour.
 The personal growth that may take place in therapy can free you from the limitations of old patterns.

-Counselling is not an easy process because it often entails digging below the surface and talking around things we feel uncomfortable about and tend to push aside in everyday life, which can at times be challenging work
+Counselling is not an easy process because it often entails digging below the surface and talking around things we feel uncomfortable about and tend to push aside in everyday life, it can be challenging work

 I am widely experienced in many areas of counselling such as anxiety, communication, OCD, stress, bereavement, self-harm, gender issues and peri/post-natal and therefore happy to work with issues of any nature.